Single system image: Single root

 Most SSI systems provide a single view of the file system.
 This may be achieved by a simple NFS server, shared disk devices or even file replication.

 The advantage of a single root view is that processes may be run on any available node and access needed files with no special precautions.
 If the cluster implements process migration a single root view enables direct accesses to the files from the node where the process is currently running.

 Some SSI systems provide a way of "breaking the illusion", having some node-specific files even in a single root.
 HP TruCluster provides a "context dependent symbolic link" (CDSL) which points to different files depending on the node that accesses it.
 HP VMScluster provides a search list logical name with node specific files occluding cluster shared files where necessary.
 This capability may be necessary to deal with heterogeneous clusters, where not all nodes have the same configuration.
 In more complex configurations such as multiple nodes of multiple architectures over multiple sites, several local disks may combine to form the logical single root.

 Single I/O space

 Some SSI systems allow all nodes to access the I/O devices (e.g. tapes, disks, serial lines and so on) of other nodes.
 There may be some restrictions on the kinds of accesses allowed (For example, OpenSSI can't mount disk devices from one node on another node).

 Single IPC space

 Some SSI systems allow processes on different nodes to communicate using inter-process communications mechanisms as if they were running on the same machine.
-On some SSI systems this can even include shared memory (can be emulated with Software Distributed shared memory).
+On some SSI systems this can even include shared memory (can be emulated in software with distributed shared memory).

 In most cases inter-node IPC will be slower than IPC on the same machine, possibly drastically slower for shared memory.
 Some SSI clusters include special hardware to reduce this slowdown.